Savand/familyBudgetManager/README.md

-In development in progress.
+Development in progress...
 The app is expected as follows:

 Family budget manager
 =====================